-I am attempting to put together flat pack furniture, then rage-quitting when I accidentally hammer wooden studs all the way through to the other side of my pristine, trim white change table/chest of drawers and splinter the once baby-smooth side.
+I am attempting to put together flat pack furniture, then rage-quitting when in folly I hammer wooden studs all the way through to the other side of a pristine, trim white change table/chest of drawers and splinter the once baby-smooth side.

 I do not have the patience or dexterity for flat pack at the moment.

 I am spending spare hours sourcing hypo allergenic washing powder and transferring onesies, towels and singlets in size denominations that sound mostly like the first line of one of my favourite Nina Simone song through the washing machine- then swearing like a sailor when it stalls.
 I do not have the energy to deal with faltering appliances at the moment.